 Sometimes, restrictive gatekeepers will talk to their children about their other parents’ supposed inability to care for them.
 Some parents may also disagree or have arguments within earshot of the children, which may prompt children to feel that they have to ‘pick a side’.

 If you’re dealing with a restrictive gatekeeper, it may be a mistake to request joint custody from the courts.
+If you are unsure what is joint custody, you can check out the various sources on the internet.
 Depending on the nature of the situation, you may want to request sole or primary custody.
 The restrictive parent must show a willingness to work with the other parent in a reasonable fashion for the good of the child.

 If your custody request is not granted initially, you may have to revisit it later.
 Be sure to remind that court that you shared your concerns about custody before and feel that changes should be made to the agreement.
 This shows you are committed to the care and well-being of your child and want to present in your child’s life, despite the other parent’s behaviour.